dotnet/docs-maui/docs/data-cloud/database-sqlite.md

 ## Create a database access class

 A database wrapper class abstracts the data access layer from the rest of the app.
 This class centralizes query logic and simplifies the management of database initialization, making it easier to refactor or expand data operations as the app grows.
-The Todo app defines a `TodoItemDatabase` class for this purpose.
+The sample app defines a `TodoItemDatabase` class for this purpose.

 ### Lazy initialization

-The `TodoItemDatabase` uses asynchronous lazy initialization to delay initialization of the database until it's first accessed with a simple `Init` method that gets called by each method i nthe class:
+The `TodoItemDatabase` uses asynchronous lazy initialization to delay initialization of the database until it's first accessed, with a simple `Init` method that gets called by each method in the class:

 ```csharp
 public class TodoItemDatabase